DCAN-Labs/cdni-brain/docs/optimizing.md

         - _CPU Efficiency_ is the proportion of the CPU that was utilized for the job compared to the total core-walltime of the CPU.

-        - To change these specifications, see the sbatch parameters on [this page](slurm.md#job-parameters)
+        - To change these specifications, see the sbatch parameters on the [SLURM Commands page.](slurm.md#job-parameters)

 ## Storage

 When you're submitting a job that produces output files, you need to consider where those outputs will be stored (i.e. tier1 vs s3 and on which share).
-See [this page](storage.md) for more information about where and how to store your outputs.
+See [the Data Storage page](storage.md) for more information about where and how to store your outputs.
 Remember, **DO NOT** store ABCC/ABCD data on the `faird` share.

 ## Fairshare